-Regularly established shift changes shall occur on January 16, with established changes to occur not more frequently than once every four (4) months and not less frequently than every twelve (12) months.
+Regularly established shift changes shall occur not more frequently than once every four (4) months and not less frequently than every twelve (12)

+months.
 The posting for bidding of shifts and RDOs shall begin at least one (1) month prior to the regularly established change.